How to Open a Trading Account

 You also have the option of opening a margin account with options; realize that buying an option means that you are purchasing the right but not the obligation to buy or sell a stock at a specific price.

-You should know that options are complicated and only appropriate for very experienced investors of substantial means.
+You should know that options are complicated and only appropriate for very educated option investors.

 Cash Trading Account